Thrum Beta Channel

 to report what you find.

-mechanics (binary + plugins + rollback) are shared further down the page —
+below.
+The install mechanics (binary + plugins + rollback) are shared and

 What this is